 Now for the traffic jam to get resolved three things would be necessary:

 1. A system to prevent further entry:

-Apps like Google Now, indicates or forewarns us from entering traffic prone zones so that you can choose an alternative route or even postpone your trip.
-Similarly, a system is needed in organizations to forewarn firms from committing to project deadlines to customersin heavy traffic situations in organizations, where they are already working on more projects can be executed in that time frame.
-If they do they will eventually fail to deliver and lose money in the form ofpenalties.
+Apps like Google Now indicates or forewarns us from entering traffic-prone zones so that we can choose an alternative route or even postpone our trip.
+Similarly, a system is needed in organizations to forewarn firms from committing to project deadlines to customers when they are already working on more projects than can be executed in that time frame.
+If they do they will eventually fail to deliver and lose money in the form of penalties.

 A system of WIP control serves this purpose.
 Projects beyond the WIP limit are frozen and any further project is taken only when a project from the existing WIP is completely flushed out.
-Based on this WIP information the management can take decisions whether to commit for a project or not.
-Obviously they may lose out on some projects but that’s the only way to come of the traffic or the chaotic situation they are in.
+Based on this WIP information the management can take decisions on whether to commit to a project or not.
+Obviously, they may lose out on some projects but that’s the only way to come out of the traffic or the chaotic situation they are in.